 Which non-resident tax in Spain will I have to pay?

-There are two essential taxes that non-residents must pay.
+There are two essential taxes in Spain for non-residents (your NIE number will be required):

 - IBI (Impuesto Sobre Bienes Inmuebles) or council tax